Friedrich Ratzel: Life

 Ratzel, a scholar of versatile academic interest, was a staunch German.
-During the outbreak of Franco-Prussian war in 1870, he joined the Prussian army and was wounded twice during the war.
+During the outbreak of Franco-Prussian War in 1870, he joined the Prussian army and was wounded twice during the war.

 Writings

 Influenced by thinkers including Darwin and zoologist Ernst Heinrich Haeckel, he published several papers.
-Among them is the essay Lebensraum (1901) concerning biogeography, creating a foundation for the uniquely German variant of geopolitics: Geopolitik.
+Among them is the essay Lebensraum (1901) concerning biogeography, creating a foundation for the uniquely German variant of geopolitics (Geopolitik).
+In Germany human geography was defined as environmental determinism, where landscape and climate produced the social and cultural organization of humans.
+Halford Mackinder moved on and attempted to map heartlands in the global geopolitical space, but focused on Great Britain, Germany, and Russia.
+The debate on Marxist geography is not over, with prominent geographers responding to demands for "urban theory without an outside".

-Ratzel's writings coincided with the growth of German industrialism after the Franco-Prussian war and the subsequent search for markets that brought it into competition with Britain.
+Ratzel's writings coincided with the growth of German industrialism after the Franco-Prussian War and the subsequent search for markets that brought it into competition with Britain.
 His writings served as welcome justification for imperial expansion.
 Influenced by the American geostrategist Alfred Thayer Mahan, Ratzel wrote of aspirations for German naval reach, agreeing that sea power was self-sustaining, as the profit from trade would pay for the merchant marine, unlike land power.

 Ratzel's idea of Raum (space) would grow out of his organic state conception.
 His early concept of lebensraum was not political or economic but spiritual and racial nationalist expansion.
 The Raum-motiv is a historically-driving force, pushing peoples with great Kultur to naturally expand.
 Space, for Ratzel, was a vague concept, theoretically unbounded.
 Raum was defined as where German peoples live, and other weaker states could serve to support German peoples economically, and German culture could fertilize other cultures.
 However, it ought to be noted that Ratzel's concept of Raum was not overtly aggressive, but he theorized simply as the natural expansion of strong states into areas controlled by weaker states.

 The book for which Ratzel is acknowledged all over the world is Anthropogeographie.
 It was completed between 1872 and 1899.
 The main focus of this monumental work is on the effects of different physical features and locations on the style and life of the people.